 There are two main types of stress, the kind where you’re challenged and it takes great effort to succeed in the face of the challenge, and the kind where you experience something unpleasant over which you have little or no control.
 Both kinds are immortalized in the saying, “That which doesn’t kill you, makes you stronger.”

 Indeed, when you succeed in the face of obstacles, you get a real, perceptible boost to your sense of well being.
 You feel stronger because you applied your strength and it paid off.
-You feel good because you took care of yourself and now have added confidence that you will be able to take care of yourself in the future.
+You took care of yourself and have added confidence that you will be able to take care of yourself in the future.

-But when you are in a situation over which you have no control, where the outcome is out of your hands — no matter what you do, you will suffer, there is no way you can protect yourself or alter what is being done to you — you are helpless and can feel your well being, health and confidence taking a hit.
+But when you are in a situation over which you have no control, where no matter what you do there is no way to protect yourself, you are going to take a hit.

 At its worst, stress is bound up with a loss of confidence in yourself.
-This occurs when you trust the thing or person who is hurting you.
-You believe at the deep level at which your trust exists, that the thing or person who is hurting you, is good.
-To continue with your trust requires self destruction.
-Equally, to sever yourself from the trust is self-destructive because the trust is a part of you.
+When you trust a thing, like a court, or a person who is hurting you, you believe at the deep level at which trust exists, that the thing or person who is hurting you, is good.
+Continuing to trust requires self destruction.

 Good and Trust are intrinsically bound together when you place trust.
-It is extremely painful to experience your trust being used to trap you.
-It is that pain that creates the stress which damages your nerves.
+It is painful to experience your trust being used to trap you.
+That pain creates the stress which damages your nerves.

 Stress can break you.
 Read More.